Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Introduction

 To characterize this problem, we theoretically analyze two sub-classes of state-of-the-art cooperative MARL: (1) multi-agent policy gradient algorithms (MA-PG) \citet{Foerster2018CounterfactualMP,yu2021surprising}; and (2) value-decomposition algorithms (VD) \citet{Sunehag2018ValueDecompositionNF, Rashid2018QMIXMV, Wang2021QPLEXDD}.
 We prove that these two classes of algorithms are suboptimal with mild assumptions.
 Intuitively, this is because directly learning decentralized policies by MA-PG or VD restricts the parameter space to have a ``decentralized structure", which would create numerous local optima, while gradient descent, as a local search in the parameter space, is hard to escape from a local optimum.

-To address this optimality problem, we present a Transformation And Distillation (TAD) framework.
-TAD first reformulates a multi-agent MDP as an equivalent single-agent MDP with a sequential decision-making structure.
-With this transformation, any off-the-shelf single-agent reinforcement learning (SARL) algorithm can be adapted to efficiently learn a coordination policy in the cooperative multi-agent task by solving the transformed single-agent task.
-Finally, decentralized policies are derived by distilling the coordination policy to enable decentralized execution.
-We formally prove that the TAD framework can maintain the performance guarantee of the single agent algorithm we choose so that TAD can guarantee optimality with the ability of decentralized execution.
+To further address this optimality problem, we present a Transformation And Distillation (TAD) framework.
+The TAD framework is two-stage.
+The first stage of TAD reformulates a multi-agent MDP as an equivalent single-agent MDP with a sequential decision-making structure.
+With this transformation, any off-the-shelf single-agent reinforcement learning (SARL) algorithm can be readily adapted to efficiently learn a coordination policy in the cooperative multi-agent task by solving the transformed single-agent task.
+In the second stage, decentralized policies are derived through distillation from the learned coordination policy of the transformed single-agent task, enabling decentralized execution.
+We formally prove that the TAD framework maintains the performance guarantee of its chosen single-agent RL algorithm so that TAD can guarantee optimality with the ability of decentralized execution.

 Empirically, we implement TAD-PPO based on PPO \citep{Schulman2017ProximalPO}, the single agent algorithm.
-TAD-PPO can theoretically perform optimal policy learning in finite multi-agent MDPs and empirically shows significant outperformance on a large set of cooperative multi-agent tasks, including SMAC \citep{Samvelyan2019TheSM} and GRF \citep{kurach2019google}.
+Building upon the TAD framework, TAD-PPO can theoretically perform optimal policy learning in finite multi-agent MDPs (\cref{thm:TAD-PPO-optimality}) and empirically shows significant improvements on a large set of cooperative multi-agent tasks, from one-step matrix game, multi-step hallway task, to SMAC \citep{Samvelyan2019TheSM}, SMAC v2 \citep{ellis2022smacv2}, and GRF \citep{kurach2019google}.
+We plan to open-source the full algorithm code, and evaluation tasks, to ensure reproducibility and facilitate future works from broader community.
+We attach supplementary material of proofs and experimental details as Appendix to this paper.